adepennart/find_mechano_candidate/readme.md

 15 are found in *Aedes aegypti*.
-source:
-- querying flybase(which in turn is querying orthodb)
-- querying NCBI finds 15 (as seen below)
+As seen by two different querying methods.
+Firstly, when querying NCBI (exact querying line can be found in the file mechano_aegypti.sh) and when using flybase orthologs to blast against *A. aegypti* dataset.
+How i queried using flybase and blast is as follows.

-#### query flybase
+#### querying flybase
-from flybase i found a ortholog in *Aedes aegypti* for these 4 candidate trp channels:
+I selected one trp gene belonging from each of the trp subgroups(see figure above,[2]) and using flybase, I found an ortholog in *Aedes aegypti* for these 4 candidate trp channels (in flybase, under "Other Organism Orthologs (via OrthoDB)"):
 - trp = trp (gi=5566497)
 - painless = pain (gi=5568431)
 - iav =  iav (gi=5571743)
 - TRPML = mucolipin (gi=5571248)

-Running a blast on uniprot on all  *Aedes aegypti* genes with a minimum e-value of <0.000001 i found the following 15 trp channels.
+Then running a blast on uniprot using "UniprotKB reference proteomes + Swiss-prot" database and restricting it to *Aedes aegypti* genes with a minimum e-value of <0.000001 i found 15 trp channels over the 4 subgroups.

 ##### trp
 - Trp-5566497 (two isoform2)